- RECIPES BY COURSE

 In a bind and not sure what to make?

-Check out Chef Linda’s Thanksgiving Recipe Round-Ups for Main Courses and Sides and Desserts.
+Sign up for Chef Linda’s Thanksgiving cooking class.
+It’s a live, online class where you can cook in your own kitchen and give some of our delicious and compassionate recipes a dry run before the big day.
+You can also check out Recipe Round-Ups for Main Courses and Sides and Desserts.
 These recipes have delighted students in our sold-out vegan Thanksgiving cooking classes for years and we think your friends and family will love them, too!

-Check out Episode 18 of All Beings Considered, where Sanctuary founder Kathy Stevens and I talk all about Thanksgiving with even more practical tips – plus a dose of surprising food history!
-As a closing note, I’d like to leave you with one more recommendation that’s, sadly, all too easy to forget when tensions run high.
-As you sit around the Thanksgiving table, silently remind yourself of all the wonderful things you love about each person dining with you.
-It’s easy to focus on the things that separate and divide us, but there also exist many wonderful qualities that unify us and make us stronger.
+And remember, as you sit around the Thanksgiving table, silently remind yourself of all the wonderful things you love about each person dining with you.
+It’s easy to focus on the things that separate and divide us, but there are also many wonderful qualities that unify us and make us stronger.
 Look for the good in your loved ones, speak kindly whenever possible, and remember to breathe.
 You’ve got this!